Free advice service for places of worship in England

 We recommend that you keep your advice and other correspondence on file and pass them on to anyone who takes over your role, so they’re aware of the history and know to take bats into account in future.

-We are pleased to announce that from Tuesday 21st July 2020 we can now organise in-person visits to eligible places of worship, under certain strict conditions.
+From Tuesday 21st July 2020, we returned to in-person visits to eligible places of worship, under certain strict conditions.
 As we rely on the generosity of volunteers to carry out these surveys, we will be limited by the number of surveys we can organise at any one time.
-We will endeavour to arrange your visit where strict covid-19 safety measures can be implemented.
+We will endeavour to arrange your visit where strict COVID-19 safety measures can be implemented.

 We will not organise a visit where the site contact is experiencing symptoms of COVID-19, self-isolating or shielding.
 Please do not contact the Helpline if this is relevant to you.
 Our Helpline staff are not able to provide any further information than can be found on the web page regarding the recommencement of visits.
 Changes to these conditions will be published on this webpage, so please do check back for updates.